 This company is a place where I have put perhaps two dozen people to work, and nearly every one of those people made terrific hires.
 To my recollection, four or more of them stayed for over ten years and became key executives.
 One of those people is still at that same company after twenty-five years.

 Three months after this hiring company brought the applicant on board, the hiring manager called me with the most unusual feedback I have ever received on a candidate.
 The person looked bad, even smelled bad, and though his attendance was excellent, his presence was useless.
 Similar to the movie “The Good, the Bad, and the Ugly,” this person was the good on the interviews, and became the bad and perhaps the smelly when reporting for work.

 The beautiful Navy blue suit that he wore to the interviews was the only suit he owned and he wore it every day.
-The clients who had given him such strong references had never actually bought anything from the guy.
-They just thought he was a terrific guy, and as far as personality goes, he was a terrific guy.
+The clients who had given him such strong references had never actually bought anything from the person.
+They just thought he was a terrific person, and as far as personality goes, he was a terrific person.

-Even though the new hire was very persuasive in his interviews, he apparently could not indepently assemble a sales presentation.
-The feedback that I got from the hiring company is that he had put sales presentations together, but that these presentations were so terrible he was not allowed to deliver them, and he could not develop the presentation skills on the products the hiring company sold to the extent that this company trusted him even to give effective presentations others had prepared.
+Even though the new hire was very persuasive in his interviews, he apparently could not write a sales presentation.
+The feedback that I got from the hiring company is that he had put sales presentations together, but that these presentations were so terrible the company would not allow him to present them

 To an extent, the hiring company may have been making a case to get my support in replacing the new hire.
 However, in the interview and reference checking process, the hiring company and I took care to do things differently on future hires.